-The logging industry is trying to call in its favors with Washington D.C. by circumventing crucial laws put in place that are meant to protect water from pollution!
+The logging industry is trying to call in its favors with Congress by circumventing crucial laws put in place that are meant to protect water from pollution!

 Lets stop them from getting a special exemption from the Clean Water Act.
 Send an email to the Environmental Protection Agency and your Senators.